Financial planning tools and services to put you on the path to the future you want

 Liquidity considerations aside, households holding such assets will generally be better off using them to pay down their mortgage.
 If your money is in stocks and earning a higher return than your mortgage interest rate then you need to weigh the risks inherent in stocks and the sure thing of being mortgage free.

-It is awfully easy to toss something extra into your grocery basket when in the store, order a glass (or bottle) of wine at dinner, plan an extra round of golf or buy new work gloves when you are at the nursery or home improvement emporium.
+It is awfully easy to buy extra things that you don’t really need or even want – raspberries, a glass (or bottle) of wine at dinner, play an extra round of golf, or new work gloves when you are at the nursery or home improvement emporium.
 And, there is nothing wrong with any of those things.
 However, it is a good idea to take a moment to think about the money you are spending.

 Be mindful whenever you are in a situation where you could spend money.
 And, ask yourself if you really need and want each item or experience.